Etlehn® staple spun polyester thread for sewing machine

 Hongfeng Etlehn® staple spun polyester sewing thread is made of high-quality fiber.
 With excellent seam strength and appearance, Hongfeng Etlehn® is widely used in all kinds of industries.

-Standard for colour fastness of spun polyester sewing thread
+The standard for color fastness of spun polyester sewing thread

 |International standard||Name||Degree of staining|